Exit number: Sequential numbers

 The New Jersey Turnpike at exit 8.
 This interchange was opened in 1951.

 The New Jersey Turnpike at exit 8A several miles north of exit 8.
-This interchange was opened in the 1970s, which is why the suffix exists.
+This interchange was opened in 1966, which is why the suffix exists.

 An exit numbered 100 on European route E4 in Jönköping, Sweden.
-The exit numbers on E4 begin at 65 in Helsingborg, and match to those on E20, of which it meets in Södertälje.
+The exit numbers on E4 begin at 65 in Helsingborg, and match to those on E20, which it meets in Södertälje.

 Sequential exit numbering usually begins with exit 1 at the beginning of the road; each subsequent exit is given the next number.
 Letter suffixes are commonly used when new exits are added.
-For example, on the New York State Thruway, an exit was added between 21 and 22, and was given the number 21A.
-Subsequently, a new exit was added between 21 and 21A, leading to the sequence 21 – 21B – 21A – 22.
+For example, on the New York State Thruway, an exit was added between 21 and 22 where the Berkshire Connector meets the Thruway mainline, and was given the number 21A.
+Subsequently, a new exit providing access to US 9W was added between 21 and 21A, leading to the sequence 21 – 21B – 21A – 22.
 In Florida, some new exits got the suffix C, so that if it had or acquired separate exits for the two directions, they would be 15CA and 15CB rather than 15AB.
-There are also occurrences of this happening on the New Jersey Turnpike; the original interchanges opened in 1951, with newer exits as recently as 1982.
+There are also occurrences of this happening on the New Jersey Turnpike; the original interchanges opened in 1951, with newer exits as recently as 2004.
 On the Baltimore Beltway, there is an exit 12B-C (MD 372), as well as 12A (US 1).
 There is also an exit 8A (I-895) and an exit 8 (MD 168).

 Some sequential exits are renumbered (remaining sequential) due to added exits.
 For instance, the Hutchinson River Parkway in New York was renumbered so that its northernmost exit, 27, became 30.
 However, the Merritt Parkway, which continued the Hutchinson's exit numbers in Connecticut, was not renumbered.
 This means the Route 120A interchange is numbered 27 in Connecticut and 30 in New York.

 The Atlantic City-Brigantine Connector in Atlantic City, New Jersey, uses letters (without numbers) for its exits; it has many exits in a short distance, and the South Jersey Transportation Authority may have wanted to avoid numbers, as the Atlantic City Expressway's lowest numbers (mile-based) are in Atlantic City.